alf45tar/Pedalino/README.md

 ## Applications

 - Change preset to your favourite guitar rig
-- Transform legacy MIDI equipment to USB MIDI class-compliant device
-- Transform wired MIDI equipment into wireless MIDI equipment
-- Transform legacy MIDI equipment to OSC control surface
-- Connect Windows PC to macOS and iOS devices via AppleMIDI or Bluetooth LE
 - Hands-free way to control your audio parameters during live performance
 - Dramatically expanded audio system parameter control via WiFi, Bluetooth, USB, MIDI or OSC.
 - Set your music free with wireless MIDI connectivity
 - Bluetooth wireless MIDI adaptor for connecting instruments with MIDI IN/OUT terminals to your iOS devices (iPhone/iPad/iPod Touch) or Mac
+- Transform legacy MIDI equipment to USB MIDI class-compliant device
+- Transform wired MIDI equipment into wireless MIDI equipment
+- Transform legacy MIDI equipment to OSC control surface
+- Connect Windows to macOS and iOS devices via AppleMIDI or Bluetooth LE
-- Send MIDI messages using an IR remote control
+- Send MIDI messages using an IR remote control from your sofa

 ## Features